TorosFanny/website/posts/scala-syntax.md

 must start with one.
 In that case however the surprise comes only when trying to *define* a type operator, which is much better.

+You can also visit <http://scalapuzzlers.com> for more Scala fun.

 [^1]: From 'Programming in Scala, Second Edition'.